-Researchers performed a comprehensive audit of handbooks, policy manuals, campus materials, social media, news sources and more in order to identify the outlined policies and practices.
-Scores were sent to conference and individual school leadership weeks prior to the public launch of the AEI, allowing schools the opportunity to review their assigned score and implement or make accessible any policies or efforts to maximize their scores.
-Scores will continue to be updated as schools make changes to their policies and practices, and/or continue to increase the accessibility of their efforts.
+Researchers performed a comprehensive audit of handbooks, policy manuals, and campus materials to identify the outlined policies and practices.
+Scores were sent to individual school leadership prior to the public launch of the AEI, allowing schools the opportunity to review their assigned score and implement or make accessible any policies or efforts to maximize their scores.
+Scores will be periodically updated as schools make changes to their policies and practices, and/or continue to increase the accessibility of their efforts.

 If you are either affiliated with a currently scored program and want to submit updates that have been made, or if you’re affiliated with a program that hasn’t yet been scored in the Athletic Equality Index, you can fill out a self-report form and upload relevant documentation at this link.